 Denial is a common behavior in people who have a dual diagnosis.
 It’s easy to neglect self-care or lose a grip on the reality of one’s circumstances when in the grips of mental illness or substance abuse.
 Any number of mental illnesses common with a dual diagnosis can make someone feel like their life is not worth living or that treatment is pointless.

 Getting your life back on track requires hope, trust, and often, professional help.
-At New Directions for Women, we understand how difficult it is to extend your trust to others, but relying on the members of your treatment team will make rehabilitation easier and more rewarding.
+At New Directions for Women, we understand how difficult it is to extend your trust to others, but relying on the members of your treatment team will make rehabilitation more manageable and more rewarding.

 There is no single treatment option that works for everyone with a dual diagnosis.
 The range of mental health disorders is broad, and the relationship between your psychiatric condition and your substance abuse can be complicated.
 Individuals who have recently used drugs or alcohol or had severe symptoms of mental illness (such as suicidal ideation or psychotic episodes) may benefit from a residential treatment program.

 Residential programs provide intense, around-the-clock care that might be necessary for a more severe case.
-Residential programs offer individuals who have struggled in vain or for a long time the opportunity to finally break free from their issues.
+These programs offer individuals who have struggled in vain or for a long time the opportunity to finally break free from their issues.
 Personalized care, constant support, supervision, and the comforts of home are some of the hallmarks of this type of care.

 Outpatient care provides a high level of care without the need for constant supervision and overnight stay.
 Inpatient options might be appropriate if you or your loved one are physically and mentally stable enough to live at home and have a support system in place.
 Those in inpatient care need to be strongly dedicated to recovery.
 Without constant supervision, relapse becomes a real fear and possibility.